NotImplementedLife/rubik/README.md

 Except the fact that I stuck to the childish wish of creating some kind of three-dimensional perspective on an '80s handheld (which wouldn't really be a burden for the experienced one, but for the guy who amateurishly messes up even the most basic algorithms, it could pose an absolute challenge).

-Except the fact that I found myself in a need to write my own random generator, realizing how much I miss the moments when I lazily struggled to dogde adding a `var rand=new Random();` line in my C# projects.
+Except the fact that I found myself in a need to write my own random generator, realizing how much I miss the moments when I lazily struggled to avoid adding another `var rand=new Random();` line in my C# projects.

 Except the fact that, without the warm-hearted GBDev community and its immeasurable help, I would be as good as dead in this mysterious yet amazing world of Gameboy Assembly.